 What is Poison Oak?

-Poison Oak is a plant that can cause a horrible rash and blisters in people when we come in contact with the plant.
-It is a relative of the cashew plant and is said to grow mainly in the southeastern coast of the United States.
-I have found that information to be untrue because I've lived in Indiana my entire life and have ran into this plant many times in locations all over the state.
+Poison oak is a plant that can cause a horrible rash and blisters when we come in contact with it.
+It is a relative of the cashew plant, and some say that it grows mainly along the southeastern coast of the United States.
+In my experience, however, that geographical information isn't true—because here in Indiana, where I've lived my entire life, I've run into this plant many times, in locations all over the state.

-It can grow as a vine or into a bush.
+Poison oak can grow as a vine or into a bush.
 The plant is commonly seen climbing trees, fences and other types of walls including buildings.
-It receives the name from the fact that the leaves are generally shaped similar to the leaves of an oak tree even though there is no relation between the tree and the plant.
+It receives the name from the fact that the leaves are generally shaped similar to the leaves of an oak tree, even though there is no relation between the tree and the plant.

 Generally the leaves will be in clumps of three.
 This consistent trait led to the old saying, "leaves of three, let it be" that helps so many people steer clear of poison oak and poison ivy.
 The edges of the leaves have curves in them that form the shape.

 The vine portion of the plant is woody, and there can be little protrusions coming out that can give the vine a hairy appearance.
 The older leaves on the plant will also have this hairy look to them along with the so-called fruit that the vine produces.

 The Poison Oak Rash